 Numerous physical effects from floating objects, flying creatures, wind, and fog just to name a few further enhance the environment to create the sense of a truly enchanted yet ominous supernatural world.

-New this year, the entire experience occurs in pitch black darkness, adding a truly wicked spin to what was already our favorite haunt at the event.
+As if that’s not enough, the entire experience occurs in pitch black darkness, adding a truly wicked spin to what was already our favorite haunt at the event.

 The scareactor cast of Trick or Treat: Lights Out takes an already stellar top tier Haunt and pushes it even further to the next level.
 The old manor is bursting at the seams with the Tricksters – the menacing hoard of evil children doing the bidding of the iconic Green Witch.
 They create a perfect balance with the Green Witch herself, matching her bone-chilling evil with a devious childlike whimsy.